The Knight of the Burning Pestle: American productions

 In 1957 the Old Globe Theatre in San Diego presented The Knight of the Burning Pestle.
 The American Shakespeare Center (then the Shenandoah Shakespeare Express) staged it in 1999 and revived it in 2003 at the Blackfriars Playhouse in Staunton, Virginia, a recreation of Shakespeare's Blackfriars Theatre.
+In 1974 the Long Wharf Theatre in New Haven, CT, presented a shortened adaptation by Brooks Jones that turned it into a musical comedy with new songs by Peter Schickele.
 The American Shakespeare Center's "Rough, Rude, and Boisterous tour" of 2009 to 2010 also included the play.
 The Theater at Monmouth staged the play in the summer of 2013.
 In June 2016, Theatre Pro Rata, a small professional theater in St. Paul, Minnesota, staged a 90-minute version of the play with eight actors, four in the play–within–the–play playing multiple roles.
 With a cast of 12, The Independent Shakespeare Company of Los Angeles staged a full performance in Griffith Park in July 2022.
-In 2023, the play is being presented Off-Broadway by Red Bull Theater in association with Fiasco Theater in the first major New York revival in over 50 years.
+In 2023, the play is being presented at the Lucille Lortel Theatre by Red Bull Theater in association with Fiasco Theater in the first major New York revival in over 50 years.